dafny-lang/dafny/docs/_includes/Statements.md

 A failure-compatible type is a type that has the following members (each with no in-parameters and one out-parameter):

  * a function method `IsFailure()` that returns a `bool`
- * a function method `PropagateFailure()` that returns a value assignable to the first out-parameter of the caller
+ * an optional function method `PropagateFailure()` that returns a value assignable to the first out-parameter of the caller
  * an optional method or function `Extract()`

 A failure-compatible type with an `Extract` member is called _value-carrying_.